padrinoDB/ipmr/README.md

 The `general_*` versions of these are also ready, and an introduction to them is available [here](https://levisc8.github.io/ipmr/articles/general-ipms.html).
-However, expect changes as more complicated methods are implemented\!
+Density dependent versions are completed for simple models, and in progress for general ones.
+These are not yet stable.
 Below is an example implementing a `simple_di_det` IPM.

 Next on the to-do list is to write generic functions for `lambda`, `right_ev` (right eigenvector), `left_ev` (left eigenvector), and